-Abstract: This research examines the differences in emotional responses of 806 respondents experiencing Personal or Historical Nostalgic reactions to advertising appeals using an experimental research design.
-Five emotions common to both conditions are revealed and significant changes in intensity of these emotions are examined.
-As hypothesized, Upbeat / Elation, Loss / Regret, and Warm / Tender related emotions are significantly more intense under the Personal Nostalgic condition compared to the Historical.
-However, Negative / Irritation and Serenity / Calm related emotions did not significantly alter.
-This research highlights the need to treat Nostalgia as two separate appeals and provides insight useful to practitioners about consumer's reactions to each specific appeal.
-It also suggests the need for future research into Personal and Historical Nostalgia's effect on various other consumer behavior responses.
+This research examines the differences in emotional responses of 806 respondents exposed to Personal or Historical Nostalgic advertising appeals using experimental research design.
+Five emotions common to both conditions are revealed and significant changes in intensity of these emotions are explored.
+As hypothesised, emotions are significantly more intense under the Personal Nostalgic condition compared to the Historical, although not in all five emotion components.
+This research highlights the need to treat Nostalgia as two separate appeals and provides insight useful to practitioners about these distinct reactions.
+It also suggests the need for future research into Personal and Historical Nostalgia's effects.